 Collection is the root of the collection hierarchy.
 A collection represents a group of objects known as its elements.
 The Java platform doesn’t provide any direct implementations of this interface.

 Set:In mathematical concept, a set is just a group of unique items, in the sense that the group contains no duplicates.
-The Set interface extends the
+The Set interface extends the Collection interface.
+Set does not allow duplicates in the collection.
+In Set implementations null is valid entry, but allowed only once.

 List is an ordered collection and can contain duplicate elements.
 You can access any element from it’s index.
 List is more like array with dynamic length.